choffmann/chat-room/README.md

 Returns all messages that have been sent in a specific room.
 Messages are stored in memory and include system messages (joins/leaves) as well as user messages.

 **Note:** Only messages smaller than 2 MiB (after JSON serialization) are stored.
 Larger messages are broadcast in real-time but not persisted.
+If a Message is empty, it will also not be stored

 - `roomID`: numeric path parameter.